| |

 I love making cherry clafoutis!
 The custard takes only minutes to assemble and is a terrific way to showcase fresh cherries in summer or frozen cherries in cooler months.
 My version of this rustic French treat is lightly sweetened and includes a hint of almond extract.

-If you’re not familiar, clafoutis is a classic dessert in which fruit, traditionally cherries, and a flan-like egg batter are baked together.
+If you’re unfamiliar, clafoutis is a classic dessert in which fruit, traditionally cherries, and a flan-like egg batter are baked together.
 As the clafoutis bakes, the edges puff up around the fruit and turn golden.
 Essentially an egg custard with flour added to hold its shape, this cherry clafoutis recipe is smooth, creamy, and loaded with fruit!

 Jump to:

-💞 Why You’ll Love This Recipe
+Why You’ll Love This Recipe

-✔️ It’s easier to make than pancakes.
+✔️ Cherry clafoutis is easier to make than pancakes.

 ✔️ Most of the time is spent hands-off.